Keswick, South Norfolk: Keswick Hall

-Keswick Hall was built in the Nineteenth Century by William Wilkins in the Regency style for the Gurney family.
-The hall was requisitioned during the Second World War and was later used as a teacher training college.
+Keswick Hall was built in 1817 by William Wilkins in the Regency style using gault brickwork for the Gurney family, and extended in 1839.

+The hall was requisitioned during the Second World War and was later used as a teacher training college, Norwich Training College.
+The building was sold during the 1980s and converted into flats.
+It was Grade II listed in 1987.

+There was also an older building, Keswick Old Hall, dating from the early 17th century.
+This was extended around 1800.
+The building was demolished in the 1960s, but there are still 18th-century cellars.

 All Saints' Church

 Keswick's church is one of Norfolk's 124 remaining round-tower churches, dating from the Twelfth Century.
-All Saints' is located close to Low Road and has been Grade II listed since 1987.
-The church is open once a month for Sunday service.
+All Saints' is located close to Low Road and, like Keswick Hall, has been Grade II listed since 1987.
+The church is open once a month for a Sunday service.

-All Saints' holds a stained-glass window designed by William Morris in the 1950s which depicts Saint Hope.
+All Saints' holds a stained-glass window designed by William Morris in the 1950s, depicting Saint Hope.